Anomalous symmetry breaking in Weyl semimetal CeAlGe: Results

-To further validate whether the two-fold symmetry in the AMR is due to the magnetic order or due to the current direction, we measured magnetic torque in the tetragonal \textit{ab}-plane at \textit{H}=const at 2 K, Figs.~\ref{MR}(f)-(h).
-Figure~\ref{MR}(f) shows $\tau(\varphi)$ data with a clear two-fold symmetry and very complicated functional dependence that cannot be fit by a series of even sine functions below 10 kOe \cite{Okazaki2011,Kasahara2012}.
-The magnetic torque changes the location of positive and negative maxima (sign change) between 3 and 5 kOe, Fig.~\ref{DM}(g).
-The corresponds in the AMR to the appearance of plateaus at 45$^{\circ}$ (every 45$^{\circ}$) in Figs.~\ref{MR}(b) between \textit{H} = 3.5 and 4 kOe.
-This region separates the data into two different magnetic regimes and is more evident in the AMR of the sample for which \textbf{I}$\|$[110], Fig.~S1(a).
-Here, \textit{H} = 3.5 kOe is further confirmed as a transition field.
+To further validate whether the twofold symmetry in the AMR is due to the magnetic order or due to the current direction, we measured magnetic torque in the tetragonal \textit{ab} plane at 2~K with \textit{H}=const, Figs.~\ref{MR}(f)-(h).
+Figure~\ref{MR}(f) shows $\tau(\varphi)$ data below $H\leq$~3~kOe with a clear twofold symmetry and very complicated functional dependence that cannot be fit by a series of even sine functions\cite{Okazaki2011,Kasahara2012}.
+The magnetic torque changes the location of positive and negative maxima (sign change) between 3 and 5 kOe, Fig.~\ref{MR}(g).
+This corresponds in the AMR to the appearance of dips that turn into plateaus at 45$^{\circ}$ (every 45$^{\circ}$) in Figs.~\ref{MR}(b) between \textit{H} = 3.5 and 4 kOe.
+This region separates the data into two different magnetic regimes and is more evident in the AMR of the sample for which \textbf{I}$\|$[110], Fig.~\ref{RH}.
+Here, for \textit{H} = 3.25 kOe, all peaks at every 90$^{\circ}$ point up and the same peaks point down at \textit{H} = 3.75 kOe.
+However in between, at \textit{H} = 3.5 kOe, they alternate, the ones at 90$^{\circ}$ and 270$^{\circ}$ turn down but the ones at 180$^{\circ}$ and 0$^{\circ}$/360$^{\circ}$ stay up.
+Perhaps the narrow region between $H_1$ and $H'$ critical fields in the \textit{M(H)} data of spin reorientation is captured here.
+This phase transition at \textit{H} = 3.5 kOe seems to divide AMR into two different regimes.
 This value of magnetic field is slightly above \textit{H$_1$}(\textbf{H}$\|$\textbf{a}) and much lower than \textit{H$'$}(\textbf{H}$\|$[110]) in the \textit{M(H)} data, Fig.~\ref{MR}(a).
+The AMR for CeAlGe cannot be simply scaled based on the field-induced magnetization along either the \textit{a} axis or [110] axis (see Fig.~\ref{RH1}).

-The two-fold anisotropy in the torque data decreases and is barely observable at 10 kOe, Fig.~ \ref{MR}(g), as the magnitude of the torque increases with the magnetic field.
-We would like to note that the two-fold symmetry is observed in the torque data at 5 K as well (SM below), which is above the magnetic ordering temperature, indicating some moment fluctuation.
-As opposed to the AMR, the magnetic torque data display a clear four-fold symmetry at a lower magnetic field \textit{H} = 20 kOe and above, Fig.~ \ref{MR}(h).
-These observations point to the magnetic order being a culprit of the breaking of the four-fold symmetry in the measurements (according to neutron studies \cite{Suzuki2019,Puphal2020}, the crystal structure of CeAlGe remains tetragonal down to 2 K).
-This two-fold symmetry is more dramatic and enhanced in the resistivity measurements.
+The twofold anisotropy in the torque data decreases and is barely observable at 10 kOe, Fig.~ \ref{MR}(g), as the magnitude of the torque increases with the magnetic field.
+As opposed to the AMR, the magnetic torque data display a clear fourfold symmetry at a lower magnetic field \textit{H} = 20 kOe and above, Fig.~ \ref{MR}(h).
+These observations point to the magnetic order being a culprit of the breaking of the fourfold symmetry in the measurements (according to neutron studies \cite{Suzuki2019,Puphal2020}, the crystal structure of CeAlGe remains tetragonal down to 2 K).
+This twofold symmetry is more dramatic and enhanced in the resistivity measurements.